-SKILLS PERMITTED SKILLS NOT PERMITTED Round-off (neutral skill) Handspring (front and back) Cartwheel (1 or 2 hands) Front and Back somies (any position) Barani (Somi with 180E twist - one per pass) Step-outs allowed except on the last skill At this level, IF a completed pass ends in a roundoff or a handspring, athletes MUST rebound At this level, IF a completed pass ends in a somi, it must be shoulder height or above (must be considered a tuck, a pike, or a layout).
-Front or back rolls Limbering skills Walkovers Tinsicas Somi with more than 180E twist Multiple somersaults Side somersaults Reversal skills Aerial cartwheel Brandi
+SKILLS PERMITTED SKILLS NOT PERMITTED 1.
+Round-off (neutral skill) 2.
+Handspring (front and back) 1.
+Front or back rolls 3.
+Cartwheel (1 or 2 hands) 2.
+Limbering skills 4.
+Front and Back somies (any position) 3.
+Walkovers 5.
+Barani (Somi with 180E twist - one per pass) 4.
+Tinsicas 6.
+Step-outs allowed except on the last skill 5.
+Somi with more than 180E twist At this level, IF a completed pass ends in a 6.
+Multiple somersaults roundoff or a handspring, athletes MUST rebound 7.
+Side somersaults At this level, IF a completed pass ends in a somi, it must be shoulder height or above (must be considered a tuck, a pike, or a layout).
+8. Reversal skills 9.
+Aerial cartwheel 10.
+Brandi